 - After the initial curing of the CLSM the bed is ready for use and the runway can be opened.

-- Upon completion of the CLSM curing, application of the MMA top coating can be done.
-The MMA top coating is a multi layer system that is used to coat the entire EMAS, protecting it from the environment.
+- Upon completion of the CLSM curing, application of the top coating can be done.
+The top coating is a polymeric system that is used to coat the entire EMAS, protecting it from the environment.